noro01001/Unit-Converter/README.md

 # UnitConversion
 A collaborative project with James Greterman.
-Allows user to convert any kitchen unit to another.
+Allows user to convert any kitchen unit to another using minimal code.